Persian handicrafts

-Persian craftsmanship is rich in colour, form and ancient traditions.
-Beyond carpets, Iranian culture offers refined handmade works: wood inlay, blown glass, ceramics, miniature painting on paper and hand-printed textiles.
-On this page you will find some of the most representative arts.
+Persian handicrafts are rich in colour, form and very old traditions.
+Alongside Persian rugs, Iranian culture also offers refined handmade objects: wood inlay, blown glass, ceramics, miniatures on paper and printed textiles.
+On this page you can explore some of the most representative forms of that tradition.

-Khatam is the creation of geometric patterns made with very fine inlays of wood, bone and metal.
-These meticulous compositions require mastery and patience: a single box may take months of work.
+Khatam consists of geometric patterns created through very thin inlays of wood, bone and metal.
+These minute compositions require mastery and patience: a single box can demand months of work.

 Blown glass

 The tradition of Persian blown glass goes back more than a thousand years.
-Harmonious shapes and vivid colours capture the light and create unique reflections.
-Each piece is shaped by hand and carries the mark of its artisan.
+Harmonious forms and vivid colours catch the light and create unique reflections.
+Each piece is shaped by hand and carries the visible imprint of its maker.

 Ceramics

 Ceramics from Isfahan and other cities are decorated with polychrome glazes and floral motifs.
 Vases, plates and tiles tell stories of nature and Persian mythology.
-Glazing techniques create brilliant surfaces meant to endure over time.
+Glazing techniques give these surfaces a luminous finish that lasts over time.

-Through the patient work of the engraver, vases, plates, trays and samovars in different metals come to life from a tar-coated mould: bronze, copper and silver.
-Entirely forged by hand, they are artistic masterpieces for style, creativity and minute decorative detail, and they appear especially distinctive in modern Western interiors.
+From the painstaking work of the engraver, with the help of a pitch-filled support, come vases, plates, trays and samovars in different metals, from bronze and copper to silver.
+Entirely shaped by hand, they are artistic masterpieces for their style, decorative inventiveness and minute detail, and in contemporary Western interiors they become especially distinctive.

 Miniatures

-Persian miniatures are small paintings on paper or parchment that illustrate poetic and epic scenes.
-Brilliant colours and exquisite detail make each work a small masterpiece, often accompanied by calligraphy.
+Persian miniatures are small paintings on paper or parchment that depict poetic and epic scenes.
+Brilliant colours and careful detail make every work a small masterpiece, often accompanied by calligraphy.

-Bone miniatures combine the precision of Persian painting with a rare and precious support.
-Pencil cases, decorative objects and polished surfaces are embellished with tiny scenes and refined motifs, becoming highly collectible pieces full of charm.
+Miniatures on bone combine the precision of Persian painting with a rare and precious support.
+Cases, small decorative objects and polished surfaces are enriched with detailed scenes and refined motifs, becoming collector's pieces of great charm.

 Papier-mache

-Decorative objects of many different shapes and uses, such as pen holders, mirrors and jewellery boxes, are made in dark papier-mache and finely painted with miniatures and delicate ornamental motifs.
+Decorative objects of different forms and uses, such as pen holders, mirrors, jewellery boxes and dark papier-mache surfaces, are finely painted with miniatures and very delicate ornamental details.

-Hand-printed textiles known as Ghalamkar are made with carved wooden blocks dipped in colour and pressed onto the fabric.
-The result is a repeated design that is harmonious and, at the same time, pleasantly irregular.
+Hand-printed textiles (Ghalamkar) are made with carved wooden blocks that are dipped in colour and then pressed onto the fabric.
+The result is a repeated design that feels harmonious and slightly irregular at the same time.